 Reduce the risk of overdose

-Emergency services will be stretched during this time.
-If you are using alcohol and other drugs, reduce the risk of requiring emergency services by:
+If you are using alcohol and other drugs, reduce the risk of overdose by:

-- Knowing what to expect from the substance you are taking.
+- Understanding the possible effects from any substances you are using.
 Now is not the time for experimenting; we need to avoid giving our health services extra work.

 - Measuring your dose using scales if you have access to them.